Lucmeister55/BDA-project/README.md

 ### Iris Dataset

 The iris dataset consists of 150 samples from three species of the Iris flower (Iris setosa, Iris versicolor, and Iris virginica), with four features measured for each sample: sepal length, sepal width, petal length, and petal width, all in centimeters.
+Evaluation (accuracy, adjusted rand score and silhouette score) of clustering results after applying PSO, ABC and ACOR were compared with the results after K-Means++ clustering.
+The swarm intelligence algorithms had slightly better results, making them suitable for finetuning.

-- **Ground truth:** Labels are available.
+- **Ground truth:** Labels for each flower species are available.
+- **Parameter tuning:** The default values were often fine.

 ### Speeches Clustering Dataset

 A textual dataset of speeches represented as frequencies of 181 different 3/4-grams transformed by Discriminant Correspondence Analysis

 - **Ground truth:** Grouped into 4 different categories:

 1.  **NAT_Dut** (Native Dutch speeches from the Belgian National Parliament)
 2.  **MEP_Dut** (Native Dutch speeches from the European Parliament)
 3.  **Fra_Dut** (Translated French speeches from the European Parliament)
 4.  **Eng_Dut** (Translated Egnlish speeches from the European Parliament)

 - **Parameter tuning:** Manually adjusted but the default values were often fine.
 - **Note:** Part of the research on this dataset is to see whether these groups can be differentiated so accuracy score do not make sense in this context.